 That being said, when you shop by price for any kind of business communication tool or phone service, the features, quality of service, and customer support may leave much to be desired.

-However, for small businesses, startups, and small teams of under 5, free numbers may provide everything they need at the moment.
-In general, these free numbers are best seen as either temporary business phone solutions or purely alternative numbers to personal phone lines or main business lines.
+However, for small businesses, startups, and small teams of under 5, free VoIP numbers may provide everything they need at the moment.
+In general, these numbers are best seen as either temporary business phone solutions or purely alternative numbers to personal phone lines or main business lines.

 The below table outlines the main pros and cons of free VoIP numbers.